aawadall/PyProjMan/docs/Project.md

 ## Project Description
 A simple (for the timebeing) project management tool, designed for developers.

+_I might need to migrate this document into GitHub issues_

+_This document is more of a scrap paper than real project documentation_
 ## Distinguishing Features
 ### Rapid project builder wizard
 a way to design a project plan, by asking the user about major components of the current step, and continue defining more details until a step is defined by the simplest tasks